How To Declutter Your Wardrobe With 10 Simple Questions

 #7.
 Does it have an upcoming purpose?

 Sure, there are some occasion-specific items that we keep for a purpose.
 So, with these items, ask yourself, “Is there an upcoming purpose for this?”
 Or has that purpose long passed?
-It might be interview attire or a formal outfit you got for a wedding.
+It might be interview attire or a formal outfit you bought for a wedding.

 #8.
 Is it a duplicate?